“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

-We all watched him until he was far enough away to talk about him without him overhearing, “I guess he can take things seriously when he needs to” I observed.
+We all watched until he was far enough away to talk about him without him overhearing.

-Rei and Kiko both scoffed at my comment before going back inside the ship.
+Rei scoffed at my comment before going back inside the ship.

 “Is this really necessary?”
 Kiko exasperated to Cashel.
 “I seriously might just kill him.”

 Cashel gathered his belongings to take to Breccan’s base.
 “We’ll need each other to get off this planet,” he answered.
-“Try and refrain from seriously injuring him, we can’t afford to wait three months for him to recover.”
+“Please refrain from seriously injuring him, we can’t afford to wait another three months for him to recover.”

-We gathered any equipment we would need, which wasn’t as much as I thought because we had left a few items on Dezner, and then we all headed to Breccan’s base.
+We gathered all the equipment we would need– which wasn’t as much as I thought because we had left a few items on Dezner, then we all headed to Breccan’s base.

-Surprisingly, his base wasn’t very far away.
+Surprisingly, his base wasn’t far at all.
 In fact, it looked like they crash landed in almost the same exact spot as us.
-When we got out of the ship, the first thing noticeable was Breccan’s large ship.
+When we walked out of the Jago, the first thing noticeable was Breccan’s large ship.

-“It’s funny how we landed right next to them” I said as we walked to his base.
+“It’s funny how we landed right next to them,” I said as we walked to his base with our arms full.

-For a place with an impending doom, it was beautiful.
+For a place with impending doom, it was gorgeous.
 There were many trees and bushes like Dezner but they looked different and were much more colorful, diverse, and bigger.
 I think this is what they would call… a jungle.

-The walk was very short and soon we arrived in front of Breccan’s base camp that was being guarded by a few large men of a strange species.
+The walk was very short and soon we arrived in front of Breccan’s base camp guarded by a few large men of a strange rock species.
 They carried large blasters that strapped around their bodies but when they saw us coming they lowered their blasters and moved aside for us.
-There were several tents pitched in front of their crashed ship and many people walking about.
+There were several tents pitched in front of their crashed ship and many crew members walking about.